 Having less stuff around removes the cognitive load associated with sorting, storing, and caring for these items.
 It also eliminates reminders of certain roles we play in life that have obligations or stresses associated with them.
 Not having to look at the pile of bills on your desk each day, or the PTA calendar on the fridge, frees up mental space for other thoughts and ideas.

 You don’t have to declutter everything, but pay attention to things that feel particularly burdensome when you notice them out of the corner of your eye.
 Try putting a reminder about the bills on your calendar and tucking them into a drawer.
 Take that giant stack of books by your nightstand and pare it back to two or three books max that you think will bring you joy.
 (Or put all of them away and order up a couple of new beachy reads.
 The clothes that need to be donated or mended?
 Again, tuck them in a basket in the back of the closet to deal with in the fall.

-There are a number of ways to lighten a space, but one of the simplest is color.
+There are a number of ways to achieve this feeling.
+But one of the simplest is lightening up the color palette.
 Lighter colors reflect more light, making a space feel sunnier, even if you don’t have a ton of natural light.
-Swap out darker accessories for ones in lighter colors, such as washable white slipcovers for your sofa (or even just a sheet draped over) or a light-colored rug.
+Swap out darker accessories for ones in lighter colors.
+Such as washable white slipcovers for your sofa (or even just a sheet draped over) or a light-colored rug.
 A light tablecloth for your dining table, or even just a few lighter throw pillows (you can just order the covers and swap in the inserts you have), can also help bring a summery feel to a year-round space.

 Add beachy patterns